borntofrappe/FreeCodeCamp-Choropleth-Map/README.md

 **Fetch URLs**

-The project relies on the information stored in two different JSON formats and it is therefore necessary to include both.
+The project relies on the information found in two different URL and it is therefore necessary to include the JSON formats located in both.
 To achieve such a feat, the following logic is implemented:

 - retrieve the data providing information on the counties.
-You can here find details on the area, state name, fip, education;
+You can here find details on the area, such as the name of the county, the name of the state, the fip code, the education metric.
+The fip code is actually crucial, as it will be noted soon enough.

 - retrieve the data providing information on the counties' shapes.
-These are the coordinates interpreted by the `d3.geoPath` functions to include SVG syntax;
+Here you find the coordinates interpreted by the `d3.geoPath` function to include SVG syntax, as well as an ID property differentiating the shape.
+Much alike the fip code, this value is essential, as noted hereafter-

-- include the data of the first URL in the data of the second URL, appending the necessary values;
+- merge the two dataset, appending the necessary values in the JSON format storing the counties' coordinates.
+The merge is achieved thanks to the fip code and the id identifier, as these identify the same county.
+The merge is completed including the educational data in the coordinates' counterpart, as the receiving format is used with the `d3.geoPath` function, to actually draw the shapes.

 - draw the counties with path elements and include pertinent data, with information retrieved from the merged dataset.
+The coordinates, interpreted in the object of type `FeatureCollection`, are included in the `d` attribute of the path element, while the data identifying the counties is included in the data attributes demanded by the user stories, in the path and tooltip elements.
+Most importantly, the data describing the education metric is included with a callback function in the `fill` attribute, successfully creating the choropleth map while describing different colors.

 **Color Scale**

-The `fill` property needs to detail the education of each county, including the colors defined in the legend.
-The color itself can be included with a _quantize_ scale.
-This is a scale with a continuous input and a discrete output.
-Based on the number of values included in the range, the domain is divided in equal sections and the input value is coverted in one of the options:
+The `fill` property visually details the education of each county, by means of describing the colors defined in the legend.
+The colors themselves can be included with an if/else statement, or through a _quantize_ scale.
+This is a scale which differentiates itself from a linear scale in having a _discrete_ output.
+Based on the number of values included in the output range, the domain is divided in equal sections.
+Once included, the input is then mapped to one of the options:

 ```JS
 const colorScale = d3